greiman/SdFat-beta/readme.txt

 Replaced the core SdFat code with FatLib, a generic FAT12/FAT16/FAT32 library.
 This may result in bugs and backward compatibility problems.

 Added SdFatSoftSpi, a software SPI template class.
-See the SofwareSpi example.
+See the SoftwareSpi example.

 Added SdFatLibSpi, a class that uses the Arduino SPI.h library.